 VDS – Visual Distress Signaling Devices

 Vessels less than 16 feet – must carry at least 3 nighttime visual distress signals when on coastal waters from sunset to sunrise.

 Vessels 16 feet or longer – must carry at least 3 daytime and 3 nighttime VDS at all times when on coastal waters.

 Florida Kayaking Fire Extinguisher Laws

 Do I need a fire extinguisher on my motorized kayak in Florida?
 The quick answer is no. One USCG-approved B-1 type fire extinguisher is required for all recreational motorboats except outboard-powered motorboats less than 26 feet long if constructed in a manner that will not allow gas fumes to accumulate.
-(That’s your kayak with a trolling motor)
+(That’s your kayak or canoe with any trolling motor)